raynardzxc/grab-ai/README.md

 `[imageName, box_x, box_y, box_w, box_h, class, className, confidence]`

 A text file will also be produced in `$TOP/FinalSubmission.txt` for submission on the [Cars Dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html) evaluation server.

+Due to time and cost I only trained each model for 20 epochs and the ensemble model achieves 59.20% accuracy on the test set.
+I believe with more training the accuracy and mAP of the ensemble model will improve.

 ## Acknowledgements